joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ## <b> Exercises </b>

-1.Create truth tables for the following expressions:
+1. Create truth tables for the following expressions:
 * `!A && !B`
 * `!A || !B`

-2.Write the step by step evaluation (mind the order of operations):
+2. Write the step by step evaluation (mind the order of operations):
 * `2 + 3 * 2 + 1`
 * `4 / 2 + 8 / 4`
 * `'ca' + 'ter' + 'pi' + 'llar'`